 Due to complex family relationships, caring responsibilities, and perceived support needs of the perpetrators, as well as lack of suitable options, family members affected by abusive behaviours are often less likely to engage in support with police, prosecution, or IDVA.
 They are more likely to minimise their safety concerns and less able to formally articulate their experience as 'abuse'.
-This could in turn reinforce assumptions made by key professionals, such as police and CPS, about their level of risk, thereby increasing victims' isolation and barriers to their help-seeking and access to support.
+This could in turn reinforce assumptions made by key professionals, such as police and CPS, about their level of risk, thereby increasing the isolation of the victims and barriers to their help-seeking and access to support.